wildfly/quickstart/kitchensink-cordova/android/README.md

 Level: Intermediate
 Technologies: HTML5, REST, Apache Cordova, Android
-Summary: Based on kitchensink, but uses hybrid HTML5 running as a native android application on mobiles
+Summary: Based on kitchensink, but uses hybrid HTML5 running as a native android application on mobiles Target Product: WFK

 What is it?
 -----------

-This is a aplication build upon AeroGear’s kitchensink quickstart, which was converted to an Apache Cordova based hybrid application.
+This is an application built upon AeroGear's kitchensink quickstart, which was converted to an Apache Cordova based hybrid application.

 What does all of that mean?
 Basically, this takes our HTML5 + REST / jQuery Mobile based web app and converts it to a native app for Android.